metapsy-project/metapsyDocs/content/general/_index.en.md

 ***

-Metapsy aims to provide a unified framework for all available meta-analytic data for these different indications.
+Metapsy aims to provide a unified framework for all available meta-analytic data across different indications and settings.
 All meta-analytic databases...

 * ... are created by university-based research teams using a state-of-the-art methodology
 * ... are updated regularly, at least once each year.